2020s: Artificial intelligence

-The AI boom emerged in the 2020s.
-Generative AI such as Text-to-image models and AI chatbots released publicly.
-Machine learning systems that took minute(s) to produce blurry images in mid 2022 were able to produce more realistic imagery in seconds by mid 2023.
-English text would appear as gibberish in earlier AI text-to-image builds, although this was fixed to an extent with newer AI models such as DALL-E 3.

-The AI boom is an ongoing period of rapid progress in the field of artificial intelligence (AI) that started in the late 2010s before gaining international prominence in late 2022 with the public release of ChatGPT and DeepSeek in early 2025.
+The AI boom is an ongoing period of rapid progress in the field of artificial intelligence (AI) that started in the late 2010s before gaining international prominence throughout the 2020s with the public release of consumer-facing chatbots such as ChatGPT and DeepSeek.
 Examples include large language models and generative AI applications developed by OpenAI as well as protein folding prediction led by Google DeepMind.
 This period is sometimes referred to as an AI spring, to contrast it with previous AI winters.